uzh-dqbm-cmi/cfDNA-Flow/scripts/tMAD/README.md

 To this end, functions of CNAClinic are also used. https://github.com/sdchandra/CNAclinic

-The code for these scripts were adapted by Siyuan Luo, Ivna Ivankovic and Zsolt Balázs
+The code for these scripts were adapted by Siyuan Luo, Ivna Ivankovic, Todor Gitchev and Zsolt Balázs